alimranahmed/resources/articles/2023_04_29_how_I_am_serving_my_laravel_application_to_internet_from_an_old_laptop.md

-### Introduction
+# How I Turned an Old Laptop into a Web Hosting Server for My Laravel Application
-I have been developing web application using PHP(mostly Laravel) for years.
-As I played different roles in different companies, I know how to install my [PHP](https://www.php.net/)/[Laravel](https://laravel.com/) application in cloud servers like [AWS](https://aws.amazon.com/), [DigitalOcean](https://www.digitalocean.com/) etc. We also know these cloud servers are basically a computer/machine just like the one you are reading this article on.
-But, what if I want to serve my Laravel applications in my own computer(Laptop, Desktop or any other machine) at home?
-I had this feeling for a long time that I should know this.
+For years, I have been developing web applications using PHP, primarily Laravel.
+As I have played different roles in various companies, I knew how to install my [PHP](https://www.php.net/)/[Laravel](https://laravel.com/) applications on cloud servers like
+[AWS](https://aws.amazon.com/), [DigitalOcean](https://www.digitalocean.com/), and others.
+We know that these cloud servers are essentially just computers/machines like the one you are using to read this article.
+However, I have always wondered if it were possible to serve my Laravel applications from my own computer at home (whether it's a laptop, desktop, or another machine).
+At first, I thought I needed a public IP so that my computer could be accessed publicly, but I use a shared internet, so I assumed it was not possible.
-The first requirement came to my mind was,
-I need a public IP so that my computer can be accessible publicly, but I use a shared internet.
-So, I cannot do that, right?
-No, I was completely wrong.
-It's absolutely possible to host my web app from shared internet too!
+As it turns out, I was completely wrong.
+It's entirely possible to host my web app from a shared internet too!
-I was planning to buy a [Raspberry Pi](https://www.raspberrypi.org/) for a long time, but I resisted myself buying because I was not sure about many things.
-For example: Raspberry Pi doesn't have a display, how do I connect my monitor by USB-C?
-How do I connect my bluetooth keyboard?
-Mouse?
-What about WiFi?
-Does it have these drivers pre-installed?
+I had been considering buying a [Raspberry Pi](https://www.raspberrypi.org/) for some time, but I held off because I was uncertain about many things.
-I knew these are definitely possible, but I was not  confident to resolve these basic things painlessly.
-Maybe an experiment for the future.
+For example, the Raspberry Pi doesn't have a display, and I wasn't sure how to connect my monitor via USB-C or how to connect my Bluetooth keyboard and mouse.
+Additionally, I wasn't sure if the Raspberry Pi had these drivers pre-installed or if I would have to install them manually.
+Although I knew it was possible to resolve these basic issues, I lacked confidence in doing so without experiencing pain.
+Perhaps this can be an experiment for the future.

-Few days back, my office announced that they are selling out some old Laptops and Desktops!
+Just a few days ago, my office made an announcement that they were selling some of their old laptops and desktops.
-My office was selling it nearly the same price as Raspberry Pi with a casing/cover!
+To my surprise, the Lenovo Thinkpads they were selling were almost the same price as a Raspberry Pi with a casing/cover, but much more powerful and resourceful in terms of their keyboard, display, touchpad, wifi, bluetooth, and ports.
-These Lenevo Thinkpads are more powerful and way more resourceful(keyboard, display, touchpad, wifi, bluetooth, ports and all) than a Raspberry Pi.
-Even the minimal DigitalOcean or AWS machine cost at least $5 per month.
-Running laptop 24/7 as a server is not free either, but it's not that expensive too comparing the CPU, Memory I am getting and energy cost I am paying.
+Even the most basic DigitalOcean or AWS machine costs at least $5 per month.
-I thought it was the right time to buy a Laptop from my office and fulfil my desire to perform the experiment I wanted to do for a long time.
-I finally bought old laptop, thanks to my office.
+Running a laptop 24/7 as a server does come at a cost, but considering the CPU and memory I am getting, as well as the energy cost, it's not that expensive.
+I decided that it was the perfect time to purchase one of these laptops from my office and finally perform the experiment I had been wanting to do for a long time.
+Thanks to my office, I was able to buy an old laptop and fulfill my desire.

 ![Hosting Laravel in Laptop](https://raw.githubusercontent.com/alimranahmed/resources/master/files/host_laravel_application_in_laptop/banner.png)